jotux/C_standards/readme.md

 #### 3.1 Files

 The first line of every file shall indicate the start of the file; the last line should indicate the end.

 Generally .h files will have a general overview of the code and how to use it.
 A .c file will contain more information specifically describing how the code operates or specific algorithms and how they were implemented.
-When making changes to code, document the change in your source code repository software or in a .txt file accompanying your source code, do not document the changes in .h or .c files.
+When making changes to code, document the change in your source code repository softwareor in a .txt file accompanying your source code, do not document the changes in .h or .c files.

 #### 3.3 TODO

 Use TODO comments to document code that is in-progress, temporary, working but should be improved, or good enough but not perfect.
 TODOs should include the string TODO in all caps, followed by the name of the programmer who made the comment.
 TODO comments provide an easy and searchable way to document code you'd like to improve at a later time.

 >Example 3.3a - correct TODO comment usage